 Parents tell their kids to work hard and they’ll be rewarded.
 However, you’d probably be better off being born into powerful family.
 Take Kim Jong-Un, the fearless and unqualified ruler of North Korea.
 People wonder how Kim came to swagger on the international stage at 27, and the answer is, “His dad died.”
 What followed, including threats of nuclear holocaust, come with the territory.

-That’s correct: A man who’s been a lawyer for just three years is about to spend the coming decades deciding the fate of others as an influential judge.
+That’s correct: A man who’s been a lawyer for just three years was deemed qualified by Trump to spend the coming decades deciding the fate of others as an influential judge.
 In this case, the man simply married the right person.
 Trump’s son-in-law and several others currently serving in the administration probably know the feeling.

 Unqualified and incompetent folks like Steve Bannon may be gone, but many others with questionable resumés and dubious backgrounds remain.
-Here are the 15 least qualified people serving in the White House or otherwise appointed by Donald Trump.
+Here are the 15 least qualified people who have served in the White House or otherwise been appointed by Donald Trump.

-15. Omarosa Manigault: Communications Director, Office of Public Liaison
+15. Omarosa Manigault: ex-Communications Director, Office of Public Liaison

 At a glance, you might believe Omarosa Manigault had decent qualifications for her job as communications director for the Office of Public Liaison.
 After all, she worked in the White House when Bill Clinton was president.
 Also, her current position involves little actual work.

 However, an article in The Daily Beast shed some light on Omarosa’s pedigree.
 For starters, she was bounced out of one job in the West Wing because of her obnoxious personality.
 On the day The Daily Beast was to interview her, Omarosa was running around preparing “a bridal luncheon” for her own upcoming wedding.
-It adds up to a whole lot of nothing for someone earning $179,700 at the expense of taxpayers.
+It added up to a whole lot of nothing for someone earning $179,700 at the expense of taxpayers.
 Omarosa left her White House job in December 2017.

 Next: He couldn’t name the department he runs, but he wanted it eliminated anyway.